Summary of Radio Equipment Directive (RED)

 The technical requirements of the European Directives appear in the form of Essential requirements, included in Article 3 of Directive 2014/53/EU.
 Radio equipment shall be constructed so as to ensure:

-Article 3.3: other requirements for certain categories or classes of Radio Equipment.
+- Article 3.3: other requirements for certain categories or classes of Radio Equipment, including cybersecurity ones.

 There are three ways in which manufacturers and importers can ensure that a product or product range complies with the key requirements of the Directive or the essential requirements.
 Two of these require the intervention of a Notified Body.

 - Module A – Internal production control: The manufacturer is responsible for drawing up the technical documentation (which must include proof of conformity testing to the relevant product standards), carrying out an internal production control and issuing a declaration of conformity.
 This module is only available where products have been tested, completely, to Harmonised Standards.